-Essay structure Order of Importance or Significance/ Logical division 'Block' or 'Point-by-Point' (e.g. comparison/contrast essay) 'Block' or 'Point-by Point' (e.g. problem/solution essay) 'Block' or 'Point-by-Point' (e.g. argumentative/thesis- led essays) INTRODUCTION Provide the context for the topic; describe the situation; identify key causes & effects Provide the context for the topic; identify the two concepts/theories/approaches to be compared; state purpose and thesis; identify key points to be compared.
-Provide the context for the topic/problem; describe the problem; state thesis; identif key aspects and solutions Provide the context for the topic; explain issues involved; establish thesis, state key arguments BODY Explain one cause or effect in each supporting paragraph; if there are many causes group them into several main categories; organise causes or effects using time or sequence order or order of importance/ significance 'Block' method Discuss the similarities then the differences or vice versa.
-NB: The order should reflect your thesis for the essay. (e.g. If your thesis is that there are more similarities, then it would be logical to start with the differences first) 'Point-by-Point' In each paragraph, state the point for the basis of the comparison, compare the two approaches with regard to that point, (e.g. The point of comparison is Use of Space .
+Essay structure Order of Importance or Logical division Block or Point-by-Point (e.g. comparison/contrast essay) Block or Point-by Point (e.g. problem/solution essay) Block or Point-by-Point (e.g. argumentative/thesis- led essays) INTRODUCTION Provide the context for the topic; describe the situation; identify key causes & effects Provide the context for the topic; identify the two concepts/theories/approaches to be compared; state purpose and thesis; identify key points to be compared.
+Provide the context for the topic/problem; describe the problem; state thesis; identify key aspects and solutions Provide the context for the topic; explain issues involved; establish thesis, state key arguments BODY Explain one cause or effect in each supporting paragraph; if there are many causes group them into several main categories; organise causes or effects using time or sequence order or order of importance.
+Block method Discuss the similarities then the differences or vice versa.
+NB: The order should reflect your thesis for the essay. (eg, If your thesis is that there are more similarities, then it would be logical to start with the differences first) Point-by-Point In each paragraph, state the point for the basis of the comparison, and compare the two approaches with regard to that point, (eg, The point of comparison is Use of Space .
 You will explore the similarities and differences for that point).
-'Block' method All problems, discussed in order of importance or significance, followed by the solutions.
-'Point-by-Point' 1st problem and solution 2nd problem and solution 3rd problem and solution (organise the problems in order of importance or significance).
-'Block' method Block 1: Summary of other side's arguments followed by rebuttal or refutation.
-Block 2: Your counterarguments 'Point-by-Point' 1st argument, rebuttal and your counter argument 2nd argument, rebuttal, and your counterarguments, and so on (see 'Understanding Essay Types' for more on argumentative essays.)
+Block method All problems, discussed in order of importance or significance, followed by the solutions.
+Point-by-Point 1 st problem and solution 2 nd problem and solution 3 rd problem and solution (Organise the problems in order of importance or significance).
+Block method Block 1: Summary of other side's arguments followed by rebuttal or refutation.
+Block 2: Your Counter-arguments Point-by-Point 1 st argument, rebuttal and your counter argument 2 nd argument, rebuttal, and your counterarguments, and so on (see Understanding Essay Types for more on argumentative essays.)
 Which is better: block or point-by-point?
-The point-by-point method is generally more suited to longer essays.
-CONCLUSION Summarise key issues; restate the significance of the issue(s); point to implications for the future Identify key points for comparison; summarise the main similarities and differences; draw a conclusion about which is more significant or restate the thesis Summarise the solutions; draw a conclusion or make a prediction based on your suggestions.
+The point-by-point method is generally more suited to longer essays and the block method to shorter essays.
+CONCLUSION Summarise key issues; restate the significance of the issue(s); point to implications for the future.
+Identify key points for comparison; summarise the main similarities and differences; draw a conclusion about which is more significant or restate the thesis.
+Summarise the solutions; draw a conclusion or make a prediction based on your suggestions.
 Summarise key arguments; restate thesis more strongly and in different words.
-TRANSITIONS/ LINKING WORDS Useful phrases: The first cause; One cause is.; Another; As a result; A is the result of B; A leads to B; consequently; A can be divided intoThere are three main causes: Useful phrases (comparison): in the same way; similarly; compared to; both; is similar to; just as, have in common Useful phrases (contrast): however, although, nevertheless, unlike; although; on the other hand; whereas; in spite of, despite, on the contrary; differs from; in contrast Useful phrases: The first; the best; another; one Useful phrases: One; another; perhaps the best known/notable/distinctive is It is true that However, It may be argued that
+TRANSITIONS/ LINKING WORDS Useful phrases: The first cause; One cause is; Another; As a result; A is the result of B; A leads to B; consequently; A can be divided intoThere are three main causes: Useful phrases (comparison): in the same way; similarly; compared to; both; is similar to; just as, have in common Useful phrases (contrast): however, although, nevertheless, unlike; although; on the other hand; whereas; in spite of, despite, on the contrary; differs from; in contrast.
+Useful phrases: The first; the best; another; one Useful phrases: One; another; perhaps the best known/notable/distinctive is It is true that However, It may be argued that